sulu/sulu-docs/bundles/audience_targeting.rst

         call sulu_deliver;
     }

-Finally you have to make sure that the bundle is correctly recognized by Symfony.
+Finally you have to make sure that the bundle is correctly initialized.
 This includes the following steps:

 * Clear the Symfony cache with the `cache:clear` command or manually deleting the cache folder
+* Update the schema of your database with the `doctrine:schema:update` command or the `doctrine:migrations:diff` command
 * Make sure that the users the feature should be enabled for have the correct permissions